 "Je morts de fain."
 Jacques was heavy-set, but his clothing were noticeably loose.

-"The food's better than most of China."
+"The food here is better than most of China."
 Lijiang fare was consisted mostly of noodles and rice with a high quality of vegetables, but after a month's stay my belt was clinching tighter.

 Yves countered by extolling the oysters of his native Normandy, while Jacques praised his hometown's bouillabaisse.
 I spoke out for Lobster Newburg from Boston's Durgin Park.
 I had been eating at that Haymarket finery for almost forty years.